lamalab-org/toolminutes/papers/ocx24.md

 ![Experiment](./ocx24/overview.png)

-- Use Chemical Reduction and Spark abltion method to synthesize intermetallic alloy nano particles.
+- Chemical reduction and spark ablation methods are used to synthesize intermetallic alloy nanoparticles.
-- Deposit on Silicon wafer and GDL (Gas Diffusion Layer)
+- Deposit on silicon wafer and GDL (Gas Diffusion Layer)

-- Charecterize Composition, Phase using XRD and XRF.
+- Characterize composition and phase using XRD and XRF.

-- HighThroughput electrochemical testing and Gas detection.
+- High-throughput electrochemical testing and gas detection.

 ###  Computational